confluentinc/ksql/docs/developer-guide/api.rst

    Content-Type: application/vnd.ksql.v1+json

    {
-     "ksql": "CREATE STREAM pageviews_home AS SELECT * FROM pageviews_original WHERE pageid='home';"
+     "ksql": "CREATE STREAM pageviews_home AS SELECT * FROM pageviews_original WHERE pageid='home' EMIT CHANGES;"
    }

 Make note of the ``commandSequenceNumber`` returned in the response: